 The application (Hounslow ref P/2017/1361 or 00505/EY/P19) for 2 large LED screens on a single tall pole on the Chiswick Curve site was fortunately turned down by Hounslow on 31 May 2017.
 Starbones may yet appeal as they have done for the refused “on-building” LED screens earlier refused for the Chiswick Curve application.

-Although slightly revised by the developer after their initial 2015 application, the proposal for a massive twin tower (32 storeys – 120 metres high) skyscraper at Chiswick Roundabout has at last, unanimously, been turned down by Hounslow planning committee.
+Although slightly revised by the developer after their initial 2015 application, the proposal for a massive triple tower (32 storeys – 120 metres at its highest) skyscraper at Chiswick Roundabout has at last, unanimously, been turned down by Hounslow planning committee.
 The project would have involved over 320 residential flats, offices, retail/restaurant units with 3 large electronic advertising displays, all on a tiny site at the entrance to B & Q. The structures would have towered over west London impacting the views from both Kew Green Conservation Area and the Royal Botanic Gardens.
 Local amenity societies north of the river were also active in their opposition and Barbara Weiss of the “Skyline” campaign spoke against it at a public meeting against the project coordinated by the societies, including The Kew Society.
 This may not mean the end of adventurous proposals for this site, but at least there may be a pause for thought.

 This application is to be considered at Hounslow Council’s Planning Committee on 12th January.
 We understand that the recommendation from Council officers is for refusal.

 An amended application has been submitted slightly reducing the number of flats and reducing the large LED advertising screens from 4 to 3.